Overnight Sensation

 Overnight Sensation is the thirteenth studio album by British rock band Motörhead.
 It was released on 15 October 1996 via Steamhammer, their second on the label.
 It is their first album to feature a trio line-up since Another Perfect Day (1983).
 It would also mark the band's last lineup change and longest remaining one prior their dissolution in 2015.
+Overnight Sensation was also the band's second official record for CMC International.
+Sacrifice (1995) had already been issued in the US, but the label proved itself with Overnight Sensation and it became the best-distributed record the band had for some time.
+It charted in Germany, Sweden and Finland.

 Recording

 The album was Motörhead's third album with producer Howard Benson.
 Following the departure of Würzel (Michael Burston) in 1995, the band returned to the same three-man "classic Motörhead line up"; bass guitar/vocals, lead guitar, and drums.
 In a rare outside songwriter credit, Swedish Erotica guitarist Magnus Axx contributed to writing the song "Civil War".
 This album was also the first since Ace of Spades (1980) to have a picture of the band on the cover.
 Despite being only a three-piece band, the band had a heavier style on this work than on its previous album, Sacrifice.
 Vocalist and bassist Lemmy Kilmister recalls that, amidst the touring, the record took about four weeks to write new songs and two months to record in the studio.
 Lemmy talked about the return to being a three piece:

 "It went the same as a four-piece except one guy wasn't there!
 Or the same as the Everly Brothers plus one.
 It was a bit more fraught, but that was just because Phil, being the only guitarist, felt that there was a lot riding on his shoulders (which there was).
 So he was under added pressure, but he proved himself well.
 Overnight Sensation is a great album for him.
 Mikkey was his usual perfect self – he always finishes his drums tracks well ahead of schedule.
 This time around he did them in one day."